Types of Debt

 How do people lose control of their secured loans?

-The are many reasons you might struggle to make secured loan payments, from financial emergencies to sky-high interest rates.
-Below are some of the most common.
+There are many reasons you might struggle to make secured loan payments, from financial emergencies to sky-high interest rates.
+We’ve outlined some of the most common reasons below:

 Higher-risk loan agreements